jagrafft/presentations/extracting_info_awkward_datasets/slides.md

 ## Data Integrity
 > A minority of orderings are valid, and raters "blind" downstream consumers

+- Essential items
     - Chronology, pairing of events
     - Coding and spelling
     - Drug dosing
-- Instructions to assistant

 ## Key Algorithms
 - `countunique`